jcsenciales/iBike_Eye/README.md

 ## Video recording Feature

-The software allow save short videos when is pressed the mini button connected to Raspberry GPIO.
+Alos, It is allowed save short videos when is pressed the mini button connected to Raspberry GPIO.
 These videos have a fixed duration you can configure in the config file.
-The video feature saves frames, and the objects detected by the model in real time, so if you want save something interesting while riding you only need to press this button.
+This video feature saves frames, and the objects detected by the model in real time, so if you want save something interesting while riding you only need to press this button.

-While a video is been recording the video button is disabled and if you press it has any effect.
+While a video is been recording the video button is disabled and if you press several times it has any effect.

 ## Bike Installation

-I use a camera clamp on the bike handlebar as you can see on the photos.
+I use a camera clamp on the bike handlebar as you can see on images bellow.

 <img src="https://user-images.githubusercontent.com/4199937/112726347-358a1f00-8f1d-11eb-84e4-be4c2b51a9ee.jpg" width="30%" height="30%" alt="OAK-1 Camera on Bike" title="OAK-1 Camera on Bike">